robrich/kubernetes-hands-on-workshop/03-Multi-stage-build/start/README.md

    COPY . .
    ```

-   This copies all the rest of the content from the current directory on our machine into the current directory in the image.
+   This copies all the rest of the content from the directory where we'll run the build command on our machine into the current directory in the image.

 7. Open the `.dockerignore` text file inside the `src` directory.
 The syntax is identical to a `.gitignore` file.
 This file tells the `COPY` command which things it should not copy.